LYJ903118120/IVFusion/README.md

-An infrared and visible image fusion method based on multi-scale transformation and norm optimization =Information Fusion.,
+# An infrared and visible image fusion method based on multi-scale transformation and norm optimization
-Note
+Information Fusion.,
--
+## Note